Fort Bidwell Study

 Control Group 500 525

-The calves were hay-fed for 25 days after weaning then sold.
+The calves were hay-fed for 25 days after weaning and then sold.
 Combined Group weight averages are as follows:

 All Treats All Control